BukaBu/project8-react-map/README.md

 ## Service worker

-'create-react-app' comes with a built-in service worker,but it is only available in production mode.
+'create-react-app' comes with a built-in service worker, but it is only available in production mode.
 To check it in production mode run `npm run build`